 - Networking reception - relax and unwind after an intensive day of presentations and panel discussions, meet with colleagues from across the European utility telecom community, allow new ideas to cement and new partnership opportunities to emerge

 To receive weekly programme updates and value-added content relating to smart grid telecommunication, join our mailing list!

-Vice President of New Technologies and Projects & Chairman
+Vice President of New Technologies and Projects & Chairman of EUTC

 Dr. Andreas Breuer has been the Vice President of New Technologies / Projects at innogy S.E. in Essen since September 2009.
 His responsibilities include operational research and development work on distribution grids for the RWE Group (e.g. future energy grids, super-conducting cables, broadband cable networks), group-wide pooling of activities related to Smart Grids, metering services (e.g. Smart Metering), application technology (technology assessment, micro-CHP, virtual power plant), system assessments, and decentral energy solutions.
 Andreas Breuer’s division identifies and evaluates technology trends, and he is in charge of development activities, and ensures implementation and/or introduction of new technologies. innogy S.E’s position on the subject of the energy transition and how it is to be designed is represented by Andreas Breuer’s division in numerous national and international bodies and associations.
 In addition, system assessments are performed with a view to strategic questions, in particular for the European electricity transmission system.
 Before joining the RWE Group in 2003, Dr. Breuer was a product manager in the Consulting division of ABB AG with a focus on maintenance strategies.
 Subsequently, he was the Managing Director of Süwag Erneuerbare Energien GmbH and Head of Concession Contract Management at Süwag Energie AG, a regional company of the RWE Group based in Frankfurt/Main.